RogerVFbr/MySQLAccess/README.md

 +--------------------------------------------+
 ```
 First step to accomplish this would be to create a model containing fields with the same name of the columns you wish
-to extract, even though the columns can be distributed amongst different tables:
+to extract, even though the columns are distributed amongst different tables:
 ```
 public class EmployeeNameAndDept {